-On July 9, 1980, the Board adopted its a "Resolution to Require Residency Within the City of Chicago of all Personnel Employed by the Board of Education On or after September 1, 1980" (See Resolution #80-149-2.)
+On July 9, 1980, the Board adopted a "Resolution to Require Residency Within the City of Chicago of all Personnel Employed by the Board of Education On or after September 1, 1980" (See Resolution #80-149-2.)
 The Board subsequently adopted Board Report #83-110, which superceded the previous resolution and which provided waivers to its residency policy under certain circumstances.
 On April 18, 1990, the 1983 resolution was amended to provide waivers for employees in "Special Needs" categories and for exemption of principals from the residency requirement (See Resolution #90-0418-RS1).
-On November 20, 1996, the Board adopted its current a residency policy (See Board Report #96-1120-PO1), which exempted employees hired prior to September 1, 1980; allowed any employees hired between September 1, 1980 and August 26, 1996, whose address of record with the Department of Human Resources indicates that he/she resided outside the City of Chicago to continue to live outside the City; and required all new employees to be City residents.
-As amended, this policy allows On August 27,1997, the Board amended the residency policy (See Board Report #97-0827-PO4) to allow a six-month grace period for compliance with the policy for newly hired or rehired employees and for those employees formerly in a special needs exemption area.
+On November 20, 1996, the Board adopted a residency policy (See Board Report #96-1120-PO1), which exempted employees hired prior to September 1, 1980; allowed any employees hired between September 1, 1980 and August 26, 1996, whose address of record with the Department of Human Resources indicates that he/she resided outside the City of Chicago to continue to live outside the City; and required all new employees to be City residents.
+On August 27, 1997, the Board amended the residency policy (See Board Report #97-0827-PO4) to allow a six-month grace period for compliance with the policy for newly hired or rehired employees and for those employees formerly in a special needs exemption area.
 On August 22, 2001, the Board rescinded the residency policy adopted under Board Report #97-0827-PO4, and adopted its current residency policy 01-0822-PO2, which requires all full-time employees hired on or after November 20, 1996 to be actual residents of the City of Chicago, sets forth disciplinary actions for teachers, principals and all other employees and provides for waiver of the policy upon Board action.
+The Board amended its current policy in Board Report #04-0825-PO2 (Adopted October 27, 2004) to (1) identify responsible persons and offices for monitoring compliance with new, non-resident employees' obligation to establish actual residence within the City of Chicago; (2) identify responsible persons and offices for monitoring compliance with warnings and written reprimands issued to non-compliant employees; (3) establish consistent discipline for non-compliant employees; (4) reduce the compliance period for non-compliant employees from six (6) months to sixty (60) days; (5) clarify the policy and the requirements and procedures for "special needs waivers;" and (6) require employees who must file Statements of Economic Interests under the Ethics Policy to annually certify their compliance with the Residency Policy in the Statement of Economic Interests.